illichso/React_Redux_ES6/Assignment.md

 5. (DONE) Client-side validation
 - enhance the ManageCourse page client-side validation to validate things like category and length data.

-5.1 Make category validation for hh:mm:ss format and not just for any character as it is now.
+5.1 (DONE) Make category validation for hh:mm:ss format and not just for any character as it is now.

 6. Handle 404's:
 - modifications should be done on the ManageCourse page